Linus4/eldritchinstinct/eldritch-instinct-srd.md

 ### Chase Obstacles

+Ideally, the obstacles the PCs have to overcome should be what is in the path each PC chooses in the fictional world.
+This allows the players to split up and choose their own path, while giving the Warden opportunities to throw a spanner in the works.
+You can use the following table for inspiration.

 | d20 | STR | d20 | SPE | d20 | INT |
 | --- | --- | --- | --- | --- | --- |
 | 1 | Something is in the way (crates, furniture). | 8 | Get past something in time. | 15 | Find a place to hide. |